 The use of a part of your home for both personal and business purposes does not meet the exclusive use test, and you cannot deduct expenses for business use.
-If, for example, you use the den of your home to write legal briefs, prepare tax returns, or perform similar activities, as well as for personal purposes, you cannot deduct any expenses for the business use of that part of your home.
+For example, you are an attorney and use the den of your home to write legal briefs and prepare client tax returns, as well as for personal purposes, you cannot deduct any expenses for the business use of that part of your home.